-This course is set up for first time paddlers and those who have never had any formal instruction.
+The course is set up for paddlers who have never had any formal instruction.
 The aim of this class is to give you a good foundation in the knowledge and skills essential for safe and enjoyable paddling.
-Single kayak, paddle, PFD, spray deck, pump and splash jacket are provided.
+Single kayak, paddle, Personal Flotation Device (PFD), spray deck, pump and splash jacket are provided.

 During the lesson you will learn about:

 - maneuvering your kayak (forward, reverse, side ways, turning and steering)